yguitton/training-material/Tutorial_Part1.md

 Now you can see that both branches are now the same.<br>
 With these branches you can work on your repository without changing the main branch.<br>
-Multiple branches can exist at the same time.
+Multiple branches can exist at the same time.<br>
+By clicking the branch icon you can see an overview of all branches and are able to remove them as well.

+Now we want to upload a workflow we've made in a new folder.